Pre-K through 4th Grade

 Our elementary school provides an academically challenging curriculum with the flexibility to meet the needs of younger students.
 Small student-teacher ratios are crucial to our approach, which begins on each child's level, provides appropriate learning challenges and recognizes the gifts that each child brings.
 Two full-time teachers in each class work to instill self-confidence in each student while also requiring that he or she recognizes the needs of others.
 There is a balance of freedom and discipline in the classroom.
 Conflict resolution, creative problem solving and mediation are central to the educational experience.

 The youngest classes learn through a developmentally appropriate curriculum that explores math, reading and writing through manipulative materials and firsthand experiences.
 Science, social studies and geography are interwoven in exciting unit studies.
-Older elementary students pursue a cross-curricular program that integrates science, language arts, social studies and geography while students hone the writing, spelling and math skills they use every day.
+Older elementary students pursue a cross-curricular program that integrates science, language arts, social studies and geography while they hone the reading, writing, spelling and math skills they use every day.

 A handbook of the curriculum will always be a “work in progress,” a phrase that describes many aspects of schools with dynamic vision.
 We invite your comments so we can continue to provide a clear and useful guide.